openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 Given these limitations we are currently focusing on passt.
 It could be an option assuming not having IPv6 support, nor integrating with service meshes or metrics is a possibility.

+**Note:** we could mitigate the first drawback (not having IPv6) support if we extended the DHCP flow behavior to DHCPv6 and sent RAs from the GW routers for primary UDN networks.
+This would require more work in the SDN side of the integration.
+This would leave service mesh / ACS / metric integration as the drawback of this option.